Phileosopher/commonplace/data.md

 3. Those data types are far too important to allow slowdown through translation into a standardized system, so it's not wise to even *think* of adding any constraints to speed.

 Even then, data types can often be standardized more locally, such as in a programming language (e.g., graphs exist as a standard in the Datalog [programming language](computers-languages.md)).

+- Objects, which are abstractly meant to hold a standardized form
+- [Structures](data-structures.md), which represent a modular and scalable form

 ## To what end?